-I have boxwood shrubs growing all along my white picket fence to provide some measure of privacy.
+How to bring boxwoods back to life?
+I have boxwood shrubs growing all along my white picket fence to provide privacy.
 The reasons I love them dearly are their ever-greenness and being incredibly hardy.

-I really believed they are 100% foolproof and that they’ll survive no matter the circumstances.
+I believe they are 100% foolproof and survive no matter the circumstances.

-That was the case until one day I went to inspect my shrubs and found my boxwoods dying.
+That was the case until I inspected my shrubs and found my boxwoods dying.
 I ran through my mental checklist.

 How Can You Bring Boxwoods Back to Life?

-To revive dying boxwoods, you need to remove all the dead foliage and yellow or brown leaves.
-Prune the dead or infected branches, and especially those in the center of the shrub to allow air and light in.
-Water your plant well, and if needed, add mulch to aid in water retention or put up plastic or tarp for protection.
+Remove all the dead foliage and yellow or brown leaves to revive dying boxwoods.
+Prune the dead or infected branches.
+Especially those in the shrub’s center to allow air and light in.
+Water your plant well, and if needed, add mulch to aid in water retention or put up plastic or a tarp for protection.

 Steps to Reviving a Boxwood